I am currently a PhD candidate (started in 2015) in Computer Science at the University of Minnesota, Twin-Cities.

 - 2019: Our paper has been accepted by ACM Transactions on Data Science (ACM TDS)!

-- 2019: Received the Best Vision Paper Award at the ACM SIGSPATIAL 2019 (recognized by CCC's Blue Sky Ideas)!
+- 2019: Received the Best Vision Paper Award at the ACM SIGSPATIAL 2019 (Great Innovative Ideas by CCC)!

 - 2019: Our paper has been accepted by the ACM SIGSPATIAL 2019!